 Annual Expenses: The Cost of Needs and Wants

-As a couple, we are merciless at not paying full price for anything.
-But in 2019, we found ourselves justifying purchases even if they did not make sense.
-We had subscriptions to dozens of streaming services, we bought phones every year and buy gigs upon gigs of plans that we could not even fully use.
+As a couple, we are merciless at not paying the sticker price for anything.
+But in 2019, we justified purchases even if they did not make sense.
+We subscribed to dozens of streaming services; we bought phones every year and gigs upon gigs of plans that we could not even fully use.

-To take advantage of all our subscriptions we stayed up later at night to binge watch while munching on junk food.
-We went out to try and retry restaurants most days of the week and then went home realizing that it was not good food anyway.
+To take advantage of all our subscriptions, we stayed up later at night to binge-watch while munching on junk food.
+We went out to try and retry restaurants most days of the week and then went home, realizing it was not good food anyway.

-On holidays, we went to outlet malls for the fear of missing out on a good deal.
-The excitement of not knowing what bargain we will find thrilled us.
-Unaware that they will be just another thing to add to the pile of stuff that we thought will make us happy.
+We went to outlet malls on holidays for fear of missing out on a good deal.
+The excitement of not knowing what bargain we would find thrilled us.
+Unaware that they would be just another thing to add to the pile of stuff that we thought would make us happy.
 We often keep pieces of clothing, trinkets, and toys that we do not use out of sight to hide the regret of our impulse buys.

-Fortunately, we were not buried in debt, but we were not intentional with our purchases neither.
-We were looking at others, seeing their smiles with the shiny thing their holding, wishing we had that too, forgetting to ask ourselves, how much do we really need to be happy?
+Fortunately, we were not buried in debt, but we were not intentional with our purchases.
+Instead, we were looking at others, seeing their smiles with the shiny thing their holding, wishing we had that too, forgetting to ask ourselves, how much do we really need to be happy?

-Our Annual Expense in 2019 added up to $83,400.
-This is how much our lifestyle costs; that is why we were working so much, to sustain our needs, but mostly to feed our wants.
-We mistook buying things for what we wanted, when all that we desire is Time.
+Our Annual Expenses in 2019 added up to $83,400.
+This is how much our lifestyle costs; that is why we were working so much, to sustain our needs, but mainly to feed our wants.
+We mistook buying things for what we wanted when all we desire is Time.